MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AccountsApp.md

 This is the top-level object used in multi-account scripts to get the list of accounts the user has access to and to select the account to manage.
 After getting the account, use the [BingAdsApp](BingAdsApp.md) object to access its entities.

-This object is available for scripts run from the Scripts editor accessed from **Accounts Summary** in the Bing Ads web application.
+This object is available for scripts run from the Scripts editor accessed from **Accounts Summary** in the Microsoft Advertising web application.

 ## Methods